-EL RENO GROUP, undifferentiated (Permian, Guadalupian) - Consists of various elements of the Dog Creek and Flowerpot shales.
+RENO GROUP, undifferentiated (Permian, Guadalupian) - Consists of various elements of the Dog Creek and Flowerpot shales east and south of the Blaine Formation pinch-out.
 Mostly a reddish brown to orange-brown, silty clayshale with minor interbeds of very fine-grained sandstone.
 Stringers of gypsum and very thin limestone beds may occur in upper half of unit.